Chief, Division of General Medicine and Clinical Epidemiology

 University of North Carolina School of Medicine

-Darren A. DeWalt, M.D., M.P.H. is Chief of the Division of General Medicine and Clinical Epidemiology and Associate Professor at the University of North Carolina at Chapel Hill (UNC-CH).
+Darren A. DeWalt, M.D., M.P.H. is Chief of the Division of General Medicine and Clinical Epidemiology and Professor at the University of North Carolina at Chapel Hill (UNC-CH).

 Dr. DeWalt recently completed 2 years as Director of the Learning and Diffusion Group at the Center for Medicare and Medicaid Innovation where he was also part of the Center’s leadership team.
 In that role, he led a team in designing and supporting improvement and learning activities across the Innovation Center’s portfolio of new models of care.
 He was the executive responsible for the Health Care Payment Learning and Action Network to advance alternative payment models in the public and private sectors, and helped to lead the Transforming Clinical Practice Initiative.